cameronenfuego/cameronenfuego.github.io/_posts/2017-07-07-isolation-the-place-where-fear-leads-us.md

 ![](https://cdn-images-1.medium.com/max/1200/1*wBgmxZQsD4IVtuzvrRCQ7g.jpeg)

 I want to hang here with this [theme of fear](http://faiththroughdoubt.com/naming-the-fear/) for a minute.
 Really, I want to remain here because talking about it makes me uncomfortable.
 I feel like I’m already talking about isolation in my avoidance.
-I’ve been putting off being vulnerable about this topic for a few weeks now–apparently this is the part of the article where I tell you I’m nervous with the hope that it’ll make me less nervous.
+I’ve been putting off being vulnerable about this topic for a few weeks now–apparently this is the part of the article where I tell you I’m nervous with the hope that it’ll make me less nervous.<!--more-->

 ### The danger of fear